sinicization/postman-docs/src/pages/docs/administration/sso/saml-okta.md

 The **View Setup Instructions** screen comes populated with values that you should copy and paste in the **Identity Provider Details** section.

-**Note:** You will need to come back to this screen to paste the value in _Default Relay State_ that you will generate from the Postman's **Identity Provide Details** section.
+**注意:** You will need to come back to this screen to paste the value in _Default Relay State_ that you will generate from the Postman's **Identity Provide Details** section.

 ### Okta - Step 10